 Most of my shows involve invertebrates only, I do not believe for one second that a stick insect suffers from stress when placed on a child's jumper.

 During the Summer months the chameleon has the freedom of a conservatory, the tree frogs are housed in a large vivarium in the same conservatory, during the Winter the chameleon is moved to a vivarium in a room in the house where she has the correct lighting and heating.
 The rat snake is housed in a large vivarium in the same room.

 The fire bellied toads are housed in a vivarium in my aquarium room.

-The beaded dragons have the run of conservatory with areas of heating and extra lighting.
+The beaded dragons have the run of a conservatory with areas of heating and extra lighting.

 The stick insects are housed in large net cages which are placed in the garden in the Summer.

-The other invertebrates are kept in vivariums in what I call my spider room..
+The other invertebrates are kept in vivariums in my bug room.

-My aim is to help people to understand the natural world and to care about wildlife.
+My aim is to help people to understand the natural world and to care about wildlife and domestic animals.